isc-projects/stork/doc/usage.rst

 information.

-One way to inspect the subnets and pools within Kea is by looking at each Kea applications, to get an overview of what configurations a specific Kea application is serving.
+One way to inspect the subnets and pools within Kea is by looking at each Kea application to get an overview of what configurations a specific Kea application is serving.
 A list of configured subnets on that specific Kea application is displayed.
 The following picture shows a simple view of the Kea DHCPv6 server running with a single